 Airdrops are usually sent to your wallet when a company is launching its own native token as part of an initial coin offering (ICO).
 The main goal behind this is usually to increase awareness and attention from other cryptocurrency investors.
 It is therefore a publicity stunt in most cases, and quite often will you not be aware of this happening before you later realize that there are some new coins in your wallet.

-Some examples of valueable airdrops from the last years are:
+Some examples of valuable airdrops from the last years are:

 - 1000 Ontology (ONT) in January 2018: ATH value $12,000